2024 Martinique social unrest: Social unrest

 Protests began to spread across the Martinique in September 2024 in response to high costs of living and social, racial, and economic inequality.
 This included statistics released by the Insee indicated that residents of Martinique paid about 30% to 42% more for food relative to mainland French residents, which was viewed by many demonstrators and civil rights leaders as emblematic of lingering historical racial inequality in the majority-black French territory.
 The Rally for the Protection of Afro-Caribbean Peoples and Resources supported the demonstrations as part of an ongoing campaign to make food affordable and equitable in price for Martinique citizens.
+Actions in the demonstrations included the blocking of major transport routes, the disruption of port activity, and targeted protests at supermarkets.

-This culminated in gunfire from protesters that injured at least fourteen people, including eleven police officers and at least one citizen, and also resulted in several burned cars, fire-gutted buildings, and looted stores.
+Gunfire from protesters culminated in the injuries of at least fourteen people, including eleven police officers and at least one citizen, and also resulted in several burned cars, fire-gutted buildings, and looted stores.
 Police deployed tear gas against small protests.

 As a reaction to the unrest, the French government implemented a ban on protests and large gatherings in Ducos, Fort-de-France, Le Robert, and Le Lamentin, and implemented a curfew in order "to put an end to the violence and damage committed at gatherings, as well as to the numerous obstacles to daily life and freedom of movement that penalize the entire population, particularly at weekends.”
-The legal restrictions resulted in further resentment from protesters, and resulted in larger and even more widespread protests occurring across the territory on 21 September, with videos showing thousands of peaceful protesters waving flags and banging on drums while marching on highways.
+The legal restrictions resulted in further resentment from protesters, and resulted in larger and even more widespread protests occurring across the territory on 21 September, with videos showing thousands of protesters waving flags and banging on drums while marching on highways.

 In response to the defiance, the French government deployed the Companies for Republican Security to the island, an elite riot police unit that had been banned from the territory for over 65 years due to their violent and disproportionately forceful suppression of demonstrations that killed several young protesters in December 1959.
 On 10 October, in one of the deadliest days of the riots, at least one person was killed when demonstrators set fire to a police station, cars and road barricades as they clashed with officers.
 26 police officers were also injured with bullet wounds.

+The movement persisted into 2025, and on the first anniversary of the protests in September 2025, new road blockades and demonstrations were reported with the continuation of demands related to living costs and economic inequality.